This is an important topic from a PMP certification exam point of view. You may see a question on this topic on your test.

 Constraints are limitations imposed on the project, such as the limitation of cost, schedule, or resources, and you have to work within the boundaries restricted by these constraints.
-All projects have constraints, which are defined at the beginning of the project.
+All projects have constraints, which are defined and identified at the beginning of the project.

-The PMBOK Guide recognizes six project constraints: scope, quality, schedule, budget, resource and risk.
+The PMBOK Guide recognizes six project constraints: scope, quality, schedule, budget, resource, and risk.
 Out of these six, scope, schedule, and budget are collectively known as the triple constraints.

 A constraint can be of two types:

 Business constraints depend on the state of your organization; for example, time, budget, resource, etc.

 Technical constraints limit your design choice.
 For example, let’s say you’re constructing a pipeline, and according to the design your pipeline should be able to withstand a certain amount of pressure.
 This pressure limit is your technical constraint.

 So now you know that every project has constraints; therefore, you must identify all your project constraints (such as any milestone, scope, budget, schedule, availability of resources, etc.), and develop your plan accordingly.